lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 113
 ```

-Let's get to training.

 ## Training the model

-The authors of the [so-vits-svc forks](https://github.com/voicepaw/so-vits-svc-fork) have simplified the training process.
+The authors of the [so-vits-svc forks](https://github.com/voicepaw/so-vits-svc-fork) have made the training process very easy.
 In [this Colab notebook](https://colab.research.google.com/github/34j/so-vits-svc-fork/blob/main/notebooks/so-vits-svc-fork-4.0.ipynb), you merely upload your dataset to your Google Drive and run all the cells and end up with a trained model.

 Here's a breakdown of what's going on in the notebook.